Baro82/grapheneos-vanadium-bookmarks-helper/README.md

-# GrapheneOS Vanadium Bookmarks Hekper
+# GrapheneOS Vanadium Bookmarks Helper
 A small utility to export Chromium-based browser bookmarks (including favicons) into an HTML+JS format that can be viewed and used directly inside the Vanadium browser on GrapheneOS.

 ---